 Root Canal Details

-Built in summer 2009, Root Canal (formerly known as 423) has been used as a race track for various regional champs, and features every year on the Aston Hill race calendar.
+Built in summer 2009, Root Canal (formerly known as 423) has been used as a race track for various regional champs, and features regularly on the Aston Hill race calendar.

-Straight off from the start you’re into one of the biggest features of the track, a table top landing down onto the fireroad.
-Getting progressively steeper as it goes down, the track continues into a series of jumps, loose turns and finally ends up at the infamous J-turns before dropping into the finish.
+Straight off from the start you’re over a large table top – one of the biggest features of the track.
+Getting progressively steeper as it goes down, the track continues into a series of jumps, drops and loose corners, and finally ends up at the infamous J-turns before dropping into the finish.

 Is this the trail for you?